 Starting your new online course and wondering if there’s a way to build your course right into your website?
 You’re not alone.
-More and more course instructors are coming to realize that they can provide a better user experience to their soon-to-be learners instead of bouncing their customers all around the internet in order to buy and take their courses.
+More and more course instructors are coming to realize that they can provide a better user experience to their soon-to-be learners instead of bouncing their customers all around the internet to buy and take their courses.
 What do I mean by this?
 This can happen by finding the best online course hosting platforms.
 Let’s look at a typical online course sales & checkout funnel:

 Why Hosting Your Online Course Site Separately from your Website Sucks for Learners